 A Savannah Cat is a breed that is based on the African serval.
-At first, breeders would breed the serval to other breeds of cat like the Ocicat, Siamese, even the Bengal, Chausie and non-specific breed cats.
-The International Cat Association made it clear to breeders they did not want Bengal or Chausie used in the Savannah Cat breed because those two breeds were also connected to small non-domestic cats and didn’t want to mix them in.
+At first, breeders would breed the serval to other breeds of cat like the Ocicat, Siamese, even the Bengal cat, Chausie cat which is a hybrid of the jungle cat and other non-specific breeds of cats.
+The International Cat Association made it clear to breeders they did not want the Bengal cat or Chausie cat used in the Savannah Cat breed because those two breeds were also connected to small non-domestic cats and didn’t want to mix them in.
 The Bengal has the Asian Leopard Cat in its background and the Chausie goes back to the Jungle Cat.

 As time went on, a few breeders began to get to later generations where the male Savannah cats were fertile.
 A few were fertile at the F5 generation and more at the F6 generation.
 This actually allowed breeders to stop using so many different breeds and to begin to focus on Savannah to Savannah breeding.
 Once the Savannah cat was at that stage of the game, breeders could begin to refine the look.